Media information for public inquiries

 Proceedings are shown on closed circuit television in the media room.
 This material must not be used in any broadcast.

-Please note that the ICAC premises are closed to the public and the media for the Operation Keppel public inquiry due to COVID-19 safety and hygiene measures.
-Media should refer to the information below about publishing material from the live stream.
-For more information, please refer to the Operation Keppel media guidelines.
+Please note that as the ICAC premises are closed to the public and the media for the Operation Hector public inquiry due to COVID-19 safety and hygiene measures, media should refer to the information below about publishing material from the live stream.
+For more information, please refer to the Operation Hector media guidelines.